Very Bad Things

 Very Bad Things is a 1998 American black comedy film written and directed by Peter Berg in his feature film directorial debut and starring Cameron Diaz, Jon Favreau, Daniel Stern, Jeremy Piven, Christian Slater, Leland Orser, Kobe Tai and Jeanne Tripplehorn.

 The plot follows a group of men who become embroiled in crime and betrayal after they attempt to conceal an accidental death.
-Very Bad Things was not well received and grossed $21 million against a $30 million budget.
+Very Bad Things was released by PolyGram Filmed Entertainment in the United States, Canada, the United Kingdom and Ireland on November 25, 1998, with Initial Entertainment Group releasing in other territories.
+The film was not well received and grossed $21 million against a $30 million budget.

 Plot

 Kyle Fisher and Laura Garrety are a young suburbanite couple days away from their wedding.
 While Laura finalizes last-minute wedding details, Kyle is away in Las Vegas celebrating his bachelor party with four friends—real estate agent Robert Boyd, mechanic Charles Moore, and brothers Adam and Michael Berkow.
 As part of the festivities, Robert hires a stripper named Tina to entertain the men in their hotel room.
 Tina is accidentally killed while having rough sex with Michael in the bathroom.
 Robert convinces the guys that the best option is to stay quiet about it and bury her body in the desert.
 A security guard arrives to investigate the noise in the guys' room and discovers Tina's corpse.
 In desperation, Robert stabs the guard to death.
 He then convinces the group to dismember both bodies and bury them in the desert before returning home.

 At the rehearsal dinner, Adam cracks under the pressure of guilt, leading to a confrontation with Michael outside and Adam threatening to turn him over to the police.
 As Michael leaves the dinner, he attempts to ram Adam's beloved minivan with his Jeep.
 Adam runs to protect his van but is crushed in the collision.
 In the hospital, Adam whispers something to his wife Lois before dying, as Robert looks on through a glass window.